Philipp TrommlerEmbedded Software Engineer

 Embedded Software Engineerat edeX UG

 At edeX I'm mainly working on low-level Linux userspace applications, making use of standard components like glib, D-Bus, systemd, Gstreamer, and so on.
-My focus lies on providing performant, maintainable and robust programs that can be re-used on a variety of projects.
-Since we're a small team, I have to be a jack-of-all-trades: DevOps, our website, etc. are part of my work, too.
+In doing so, I'm focusing on providing performant, maintainable and robust code that can be re-used on a variety of projects.
+Since we're a small team, I have to be a jack-of-all-trades: DevOps, our website, sales, etc. are part of my work, too.

 C++ / C / D-Bus / glib / GNU/Linux / Git